deminy/couchbase-issues/issue-3/README.md

 When connecting to a Couchbase Capella via CNAME + AWS PrivateLink, the PHP Couchbase SDK can't perform any operations after successfully connected to the server.
 The issue is reproducible with [the Couchbase extension v3.2.2].

-Please run the following Docker command in your VPC to reproduce the issue:
+Please run the following Docker commands in your VPC to reproduce the issue.
+Note that you need to manually update the environment variables _COUCHBASE_HOST_, _COUCHBASE_USER_, _COUCHBASE_PASS_, and _COUCHBASE_BUCKET_ before running the following commands.

 ```bash
 # Change working directory to the issue-3 folder.